MunibaFaiza/VS-Analysis/README.md

 ```$ python3 vs_analysis.py```

-Since it is an interactive script, it will prompt user during its execution.
+Since it is an interactive script, it will prompt the user during its execution.

 To use <i>vs_analysis_compound.py</i> script, run the following command: